Liven the Groove With These 3 Techniques

 ~ varied velocities, automation, shuffle, and delay

 In the end, take a listen to the examples below.
 Notice the differences in dynamics, processing, and groove.
-I hope this makes evident the importance of offset and humanizing in sequenced music.
+I hope this shows the importance of offset and humanizing in sequenced music.

 ~ static velocities, no humanizing, no shuffle or offset